NVIDIA/aistore/docs/python_sdk.md

 def client() -> RequestClient
 ```

-The client bound to this bucket.
+The client used by this bucket.

 <a id="bucket.Bucket.client"></a>